An efficient solution procedure for solving higher-codimension Hopf and Bogdanov-Takens bifurcations: B-T bifurcation of system

+\item[{\rm (d)}] In Eqn.
+(109), $\frac{103}{55}$ should be $\frac{179}{11}$. \end{enumerate} Then, other changes in Eqns.
+(112)-(115) are followed accordingly.
+However, note that the bifurcation results shown in Figure 19 of \cite{YuZhang2019} are qualitatively not changed.

-Now, following the method described in \cite{Dumortier1987}, and the computations in \cite{YuZhang2019} we apply the method of normal forms and Abelian integral (or the Melnikov function method) to derive the bifurcations for the codimension-$3$ B-T bifurcation.
-For the convenience of readers, in the following we briefly describe the derivations.
-First of all, it is easy to see that system \eqref{Eqn59} has two equilibrium solutions ${\rm E_{\pm}}$:
+In order to correct the errors in \cite{YuZhang2019} and provide readability for readers, in the following we briefly describe the derivations.
+First of all, it is easy to see that system \eqref{Eqn47} has two equilibrium solutions ${\rm E_{\pm}}$,

-The Jacobian of \eqref{Eqn59} evaluated at ${\rm E_\pm}$ is given by
+The Jacobian of \eqref{Eqn47} evaluated at ${\rm \widetilde{E}_\pm}$ is given by

-which indicates that $ {\rm E_{1 +}}$ is a saddle, and ${\rm E_{1 -}} $ is either a focus or node.
+which indicates that $ {\rm \widetilde{E}_{+}}$ is a saddle, and ${\rm \widetilde{E}_{-}} $ is either a focus or node.
 It is easy to see from the Jacobian that the plane

 excluding the origin in the parameter space is the saddle-node bifurcation surface.
-Hopf bifurcation occurs from ${\rm E_-}$ on the critical surface, defined by that the trace equals zero, i.e.,
+Hopf bifurcation occurs from ${\rm \widetilde{E}_-}$ on the critical surface, defined by that the trace equals zero, i.e.,

-Based on Hopf bifurcation theory, a direct computation (e.g., with the Maple program in \cite{Yu1998}) yields the following focus values:
+Based on Hopf bifurcation theory, a direct computation (e.g., with the Maple program in \cite{Yu1998}) yields the following focus values,